fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The enabled port controls whether the _Load Scheduler_ can load shed _Flows_.
-By default, the _Load Scheduler_ is enabled.
+The enabled port determines if the _Load Scheduler_ can shed _Flows_.
+By default, the Load Scheduler is enabled.

 </dd>
 <dt>setpoint</dt>